oracle/bpftune/docs/bpftune-neigh.rst

         "ip ntable change name arp_cache dev eth0 thresh3 1024"
         (this is done directly in bpftune via netlink)

-        ...since defaults just give initial values for new device.
-        So when adapting table size when approaching full, we need to use that approach.

         Contrast this approach with simply choosing a large net.ipv4.neigh.gc_thresh3.
 If thresh2 and thresh3
         are far apart, we may over-garbage collect, whereas